alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 The MPEG2-TS packets after the first one, if any, completing a video frame/field, a video frame/field slice or an audio frame/packet SHOULD use a CTR Short Header.
 The concept of “frame” is used for uncompressed and compressed audio and video.
 The concept of “field” is used for uncompressed and compressed video.
 The concept of “packet” is used for uncompressed and compressed audio.

 Only the PES_packet_data_bytes section of a PES packet MUST be encrypted.
+The PES packet dta bytes MUST be encoded as a big-endian sequence of bytes subdivided into zero or more complete data slices of 16 bytes, that MAY be terminated by a partial data slice of less than 16 bytes.
+Partial data slices MUST be assumed to be zero-filled to complete a big-endian data slice of 16 bytes by the AES encryption/decryption internal process.
+The provided bytes of the partial data slice correspond to the most significant bytes of the big-endian data slice.
+The zero filled bytes MUST be ignored/discarded and not be considered as being part of the PES packet data bytes.

 CTR Full Header|
 --- |